ssube/noicejs/docs/getting-started.md

 }
 ```

-While many of these examples use named dependencies for semantic meaning, constructors and symbols are also
+While many of these examples use named dependencies for semantic meaning, modules can provide a few
-allowed.
+different kinds of contracts:

+- constructors
+- string names
+- symbol names

 Symbols are the most unique and can be used in a relatively type-safe manner by declaring an interface
 of available symbols:

 ```typescript